mccrabney/Reascripts/README.md

 the goal is to spend less time in the MIDI editor, so that users can delete/nudge MIDI from the main screen, using their MIDI hardware to dictate which notes are deleted by means of monitoring the "last note hit."
-    for example, delete the last note hit from a set of RE selections, or delete notes higher/lower and equal to the last hit note - or the note under the mouse cursor.
+    for example, delete the last note hit from a set of RE selections, or delete notes higher/lower and equal to the last hit note - or the note under the mouse cursor, or insert last-received CC messages at edit cursor position, etc

 multiple notes in multiple items can be enclosed in REs and copied/pasted directly from the main screen.
 REs can also be used to select MIDI notes (must enclose notes' NoteOns) for deeper editing in the MIDI editor.